Fields of definition of elliptic $k$-curves and the realizability of all genus 2 Sato--Tate groups over a number field: The case of dimension

 The proof is built on some results of \cite{FS14}, which we now recall.
 We note also that the proofs of statements $i)$ and $ii)$, and of $iii)$ and $iv)$ require slightly different techniques, so we will treat them separately.
 First, let us introduce some notations and make some basic observations.
-Denote by $L/F$ the minimal extension over which $\Hom(E_{L}^*,A_L)\simeq \Hom(E_{\Qbar}^*,A_{\Qbar})$.
-Observe that~$K$ is contained in $L$.

 \begin{lemma} One has that $\Gal(L/K)\subseteq\cyc n$, where $n$ is the number of roots of unity in $M$. \end{lemma}

 \begin{proof} First observe that $L/F$ is a Galois extension by the minimality condition defining it.
 Let~$E_1$ be an elliptic curve defined over~$K$ such that $A_K\sim E_1^2$.
 Then $L/F$ may be characterized by the fact that $L/K$ is the minimal extension over which $E_1$ and $E_K^*$ become isogenous.
 Let $\psi\colon E_{1,\Qbar}\rightarrow E^*_\Qbar$ be an isogeny.
 Since $G_K$ acts trivially on $M=\End(E_1)$, the map